TAPS Working Group

 to define how to encapsulate or encode outbound Messages, Messages and how

 to decapsulate or decode inbound data into Messages.
-In this way,
+In this way, message

-message boundaries can be preserved when using a Connection
+Message boundaries can be preserved when using a Connection

 object, even with a protocol that otherwise presents unstructured